Primary Care Sports Medicine Fellowship

 Rochester Regional Health

-for taking the time to learn more about the Primary Care Sports Medicine Fellowship program at Rochester Regional Health.
+Thank you for taking the time to learn more about the Primary Care Sports Medicine Fellowship program at Rochester Regional Health.
 As the Fellowship Director, I’m honored to present our program for your consideration.
 Our program strives to recruit top MD and DO candidates from Family Medicine programs around the country to compete for our one-year fellowship, which is ACGME accredited.

 Though our program is new, we have built a very robust educational experience that will train its graduates to have a long, successful career in the field of sports medicine.